Pay gaps at Nationwide

 Pay gaps are the difference in average hourly pay, when comparing different groups of people within an organisation.
 For example, the gender pay gap compares all women with all men.

-Companies with more than 250 employees must publish their gender pay gap statistics before 5 April every year.
 While we recognise that there are many gender identities, for government reporting we have to report on men and women.

 Our mean gender and ethnicity pay gaps